On this page:

 Part of Google's library-scanning project.
 Only books in the public domain are shown in full text.
 Others may have just a citation or show selected pages from the book.
 Remember, you can check SOUTHcat to see if we have a book you find in Google Books if the full text is not available.

-USA Dissertations are located in the reference area of the University Library on the 2nd floor, north side.
+USA Dissertations are located in the reference area of the Marx Library on the 2nd floor, north side.
 They may be checked out.
 USA dissertations are also listed in the library catalog (SOUTHcat) and in the dissertation database listed below.